Policy on Applying Biosolids on Farmland

 E-coli is not the only hazard.
 It is a marker for every viral and bacterial disease organism from the sick people and disease carriers in the population, whose waste is concentrated in the biosolids and capable of infecting others.
 The US National Institute for Occupational Health (NIOSH) has issued guidelines for protecting workers with Class B sludge that are similar to protective measures for handling germ warfare agents, yet no warning signs are posted to protect the public from coming in contact with it on farm fields, and trucks carrying it do not require “hazardous waste” markings.

 Because our health and the protection of the environment are at stake in the spreading of pathogens and toxins in form of biosolids on farmlands, it is imperative that the proponents of this practice prove “beyond a reasonable doubt” that what they are doing is safe.
 Such proof has not been forthcoming, and cannot be provided until the problems that are raised here are scientifically examined.

-The Canadian Infectious Decease Society and the National Farmers Union have both called for a immediate moratorium on the spreading of biosolids.
-The Canadian Infectious Disease Society says regarding pathogenic biosolids, " A moratorium on their use is certainly in order where insufficient data exists regarding safety to the Canadian population.
+The Canadian Infectious Decease Society and the National Farmers Union have both called for an immediate moratorium on the spreading of biosolids.
+The Canadian Infectious Disease Society says regarding pathogenic biosolids, “a moratorium on their use is certainly in order where insufficient data exists regarding safety to the Canadian population.
 With so many question marks, opposing the use of biosolids on farmlands makes sense.”